 Machine Learning in Healthcare

-- Basic knowledge of some Machine Learning concepts (classifiers, overfitting, curse of dimensionality, dimensionality reduction, missing values)
+- Beginner knowledge of Machine Learning concepts

 Level of complexity of course

 Inria Post-doctoral fellow, Ph.D. in Applied Mathematics at the Paris Brain Institute, Deep Learning lead Instructor at Le Wagon

 Education curriculum with a Licence in Applied Economics, a master of Engineering at Ecole Nationale des Ponts et Chaussées, master of Data Science at Ecole Polytechnique.
 Find more about me at www.igorkoval.com.

 Fields of interests: Deep Learning, Machine Learning, Statistical Learning, Computer Science, Programming